-- (a) Explain how the non-disclosures might impact upon the way that the claim may be considered by the insurer.
-(10) - (b) Explain the implications of the exaggeration of the loss of rent claim for the insurer.
+- (a) Explain the advice you would provide to the insurer given Mr Wake's non-disclosure of prior fire claims.
+(10) - (b) Explain the implications of the exaggerated loss of rent claim for the insurer.

 Refer to two relevant cases in support of your explanation.
 (10)